LouiseSteward/learn/newborn-care/text/quiz-07.md

 style: chapter test
 ---

+{% include metadata %}

-## Quiz 7: Temperature control and hypothermia
+# Quiz 7: Temperature control and hypothermia

 Please choose the *one*, most correct answer to each question or statement.